pippinbarr/cart263-2019/slides/activity-oop-circle-eater/activity-oop-circle-eater.md

 Now we can check if the avatar overlaps the food, we need to handle what happens when it does, so we need an "eating" method.

-In the Avatar class, define an eating method that takes one parameter (the food to be eaten) and handles eating it, that is:
+In the __Avatar__ class, define an eating method that takes one parameter (the food to be eaten) and handles eating it, that is:
 1. Define a method that takes a single argument (the food to eat)
 1. Check if the avatar is active and only carry out the rest if it is
 1. Add the size of the food to the size of the avatar (but limit it to the avatar's maximum size)
-1. Reset the food using the resetting method we defined earlier so it moves somewhere else and changes size
+1. Reset the food by calling its resetting method

 ???